deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 As we will see in the next section, because people do not view utility as rationally as utility theory asserts, we can make strange and irrational decisions.

-### 11: Intuition: why instead of making decisions based on rational considerations, we are often swayed by emotional factors.
+### 11: Intuition: why instead of making decisions based on rational considerations, we are often swayed by emotional factors

 If utility theory is false, which theory is correct?